 Let's first talk about the last point and why it's hard to fully trust Zillow and Redfin's pricing estimates.

-Zillow And Redfin Are Now Your Competitors (iBuying)
+Zillow And Redfin Are (Were) Your Competitors (iBuying)

 Zillow and Redfin are publicly traded companies that aim to increase their profits every year to appease shareholders.
 As a result, they must continue to expand into new markets.